eVV44/Computational-Intelligence/README.md

-# Computational-Intelligence
+# Computational Intelligence - Optimization Techniques
-Overview of optimization techniques, including evolutionary algorithms, neural networks, reinforcement learning, and sampling methods.
+This repository contains work from the Computational Intelligence course at Vrije Universiteit Amsterdam, where I explored a variety of optimization techniques such as evolutionary algorithms, neural networks, reinforcement learning, and sampling methods.
+Through assignments and projects, I developed a deeper understanding of these algorithms and how to apply them to real-world challenges.